 This article is meant to be used in conjunction with the Looker documentation page Setting Up and Testing a Git Connection to configure a LookML project with SSH authentication.
-This post highlights the differences when setting up version control with a SSH key from Atlassian's BitBucket.
+This post highlights the differences when setting up version control with a SSH key from BitBucket Cloud.

 IMPORTANT: The user that owns the SSH key must be a member of the BitBucket repository and must have write access to the repository.
 To enable write access on the repository, the user must either be the owner of the repository, have explicit write access granted to them, or be a member of a group that has write permissions on the repository.

 You can follow along with the instructions in the SSH section of the Setting Up and Testing a Git Connection documentation page.
 See the instructions below for steps specific to BitBucket.

 - In BitBucket, get the SSH URL for your BitBucket repo.
 The format should look similar to this:

 - Open your project in Looker and then do one of the following:

 - For a new project, click the Configure Git button.